Risk management

 Mitigating actions have been identified and are regularly reviewed by the Corporate Leadership Team.

-Risks have been identified in connection with the
+Risks have been identified concerning:

-• High Needs Block Deficit
+• the High Needs Block budget stabilisation

 Our risk register